A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

 Strategic key

-In essence, it's not about adding more supplements, but about using the right ones to maintain nutritional balance.
+In definition, it's not about adding more supplements, but about using the right ones to maintain nutritional balance.

 For people with frequent training or demanding schedules, the priority is to optimize energy and recovery.

-Supplements that may be part of the plan
+Supplements that can be part of the plan

 Key factors before supplementing

-A supplement without structure doesn't work.
-Keep this in mind:
+A supplement without structure does not work.
+Take into account:

 - Adequate basic nutrition